Grippia: Classification

 Ichthyopterygia are fully aquatic reptiles that evolved from terrestrial tetrapods, with no transitional lineage being discovered so far.
 Grippia is one of earliest examples of the superorder Ichthyopterygia and is fully adapted to aquatic life.

 Grippia are believed to have lived from 250 to 235 Ma during the Olenekian – Anisian of the early to mid-Triassic.
 Grippia are considered to be basal ichthyosaurs along with several other early genera, with Grippia being the most basal of all of them.
 This is due to its primitive anatomy when compared to older ichthyosaurs and because Grippia is the most thoroughly studied out of all basal ichthyosaurs.

 Below is a cladogram which represents Ichthyopterygia showing how Grippia diverged early in the lineage.

 Paleobiology

-G. longirostris were well adapted to an aquatic lifestyle during early – mid Triassic.
-They inhabited equatorial to equatorial shallow coastal seas.
-This paleohabitat was based upon how areas where fossils are found were at equatorial latitudes during the early Triassic when these animals lived.
+Grippia was well adapted to an aquatic lifestyle.
+It inhabited equatorial to equatorial shallow coastal seas.
+This paleohabitat was based upon how areas where fossils are found were at equatorial latitudes during the early Triassic, when Grippia lived.

-The exact diet of these animals is highly debated.
-Analysis of dental remains belonging to G. Longirostris has shown blunt posterior teeth and replacement maxillary teeth, which suggests that these animals practiced an omnivorous feeding style.
-This evidence is contradictory when cross examined against previous work done in the thirties and eighties, which theorized that G. Longirostris practiced a diet specialized in mollusca and small fish.
-All of these results were based on samples that did not include an existing snout, therefore they were highly speculative and paleontologists will not know what these animals ate until a full skull is found.
+The exact diet of Grippia is highly debated.
+Analysis of dental remains belonging to G. longirostris has shown blunt posterior teeth and replacement maxillary teeth, which suggests that it practiced an omnivorous feeding style.
+This evidence is contradictory when cross examined against previous work done in the thirties and eighties, which theorized that G. longirostris practiced a diet specialized in molluscs and small fish.
+All of these results were based on samples that did not include an existing snout, therefore they were highly speculative and paleontologists will not know what Grippia ate until a full skull is found.